foreseecode/verint-xm-sdk-ios-samples/README.md

 they have met the configured thresholds.
 See configuration file to check the thresholds.

 ## ContactInvitationSample
-This example shows how to provide a user's contact information to the SDK for use in a CONTACT mode survey.
+This sample project demonstrates how to provide a user's contact information to the SDK for use in a CONTACT mode survey.

 ## CustomInvitationSample
 This example demonstrates the use of a custom invite handler.